mturk/cygwpexec/README.md

 ## Clean PATH

-When you pass `-clean` option to posix2wx the program will replace `PATH` environment variable with `CLEAN_PATH` variable and evalue standard windows minimum path requirements.
+When you pass `-clean` option to posix2wx the program will replace `PATH` environment variable with `CLEAN_PATH` variable and evaluate standard windows minimum path requirements.
 The final PATH environment variable will be evaluated as
 ```